-(2) Working with the eggs, one by one, break or crack each egg onto a saucer, ramekin, small cups, or bowls.
+- Working with the eggs, one by one, break or crack each egg onto a saucer, ramekin, small cup, or bowl.
 Place all cups of eggs so that they are convenient to the stove.

-(4) Slip eggs carefully into slowly or gently simmering water by lowering the lip of each egg cup 1/2-inch below the surface of the water.
+- Slip eggs carefully into slowly or gently simmering water by lowering the lip of each egg cup 1/2-inch below the surface of the water.
 Gently pour the eggs out.
 With a spoon, gently nudge the egg whites closer to their yolks.
 Immediately cover with a lid and turn off the heat.
-Don’t disturb the egg/eggs once you have put it in the water.
+Don't disturb the egg/eggs once you have put them in the water.

 Looks so yummy!
 I think I will try 1/2 a serving over a bed of arugula or mixed greens.

 This looks amazing!
 I can’t wait to try it out!!